 Even before the world was majorly bummed out by a global pandemic, the popularity of e-scooters has been on a meteoric rise for several years, particularly in the UK’s busiest cities.
-We’ve been lucky enough to sample a huge cross-section of electric scooters here at T3 and can see why the global market is expected to reach a value of £20bn by the year 2025.
+We’ve been lucky enough to sample a huge cross-section of these here at T3 for our best electric scooter guide and can see why the global market is expected to reach a value of £20bn by the year 2025.

 But since the popularity of catching a congested train or braving a stuffy bus to work has dropped even further of late, opting for alternative forms of transport is top of most people’s list and the humble electric scooter is a great way of getting around without breaking a sweat or having to fork out for Ubers.
 In fact, we’ve compiled an entire list of reasons why we think commuting by e-scooter is a good idea.

 One of those reasons is the relative lack of maintenance required, but that’s not to say you can simply buy an e-scooter, abuse it for months on end and then expect it to perform at its very best.

 Some basic maintenance is required and we’ve spoken to David McKinven, Technical Manager at Pure Electric (opens in new tab), experts in electric bikes and scooters, to find out the best way to keep an e-scooter running.

 Like anything with moving parts, it’s important to run an eye over your e-scooter every now and then to ensure it keeps performing as the miles rack up.
 Simple things like under-inflated tyres and a dirt build up around the wheels and bearings can cause a reduction in electric range and erratic handling.

 “As with a bike, we recommend performing a quick check before each ride to ensure that the e-scooter is safe to ride,” says David McKinven.
 “This will include a visual check of frame and wheels for damage and a physical check of the brakes to ensure they are safe.